Bahai Library Online

 • Dr Sarah A. Clock arrived from Seattle in 1911 to assist her followed by Miss Elizabeth Stewart (nurse).
 [BFA2:361]

-• In 1925-1926, after the murder of Robert Ibrie, she travelled the US from the east to the west coast, raising awareness of the needs of the work in Iran.
+• In 1925-1926, after the murder of Robert Imbrie, she travelled the United States from the east to the west coast, raising awareness of the needs of the work in Iran.

-• Susan Moody; Sehat Hospital; Sarah Clock; Elizabeth Stewart; Women; Social and economic development; Homeopathy; Names and titles; Tehran, Iran; Iran
+• Susan Moody; Sehat Hospital, Tehran; Sarah Clock; Elizabeth Stewart; Women; Social and economic development; Homeopathy; Names and titles; Tehran, Iran; Iran

 Chronology divider Links divider About divider Contact divider RSS